The Vermont Statutes Online

 No person in the service of the Town may either directly or indirectly give, render, pay, or receive any service or other valuable thing for or on account of or in connection with any appointment, proposed appointment, promotion, or proposed promotion.

-Every officer or employee in the service of the Town shall abide by standards of ethical conduct which may from time to time be established and shall not hold investments or render services that conflict with or impair the proper discharge of that officer's or employee's official duties, receive any gift or remuneration on account of or in connection with proceedings before any municipal agency in which that officer or employee has jurisdiction, nor disclose confidential information acquired by that officer or employee in the course of official duties.
+Every officer, elected official, employee, or appointee in the service of the Town shall abide by standards of ethical conduct established by the Town and shall not hold investments or render services that conflict with or impair the proper discharge of that person’s duties or voting authority that cannot be remedied by recusal.
+A person shall not receive any gift or remuneration on account of or in connection with proceedings before any municipal agency in which the person has jurisdiction, nor disclose confidential information acquired by that person in the course of official duties.
+(Amended 2017, No. M-5, § 2, eff.
+May 17, 2017.)

 - Subchapter 010: AMENDMENT OF CHARTER